Stakeholder Advisory Committee

 History of the Committee

-The Stakeholder Advisory Committee was formally established by the Interstate Commission for EMS Personnel Practice (EMS Compact) on October 16, 2024 and meetings are expected to be scheduled starting in Q1 of 2025.
+The Stakeholder Advisory Committee was formally established by the Interstate Commission for EMS Personnel Practice (EMS Compact) on October 16, 2024.
 This committee was created to strengthen collaboration between the Commission and key national stakeholders in the EMS community.
 It provides a structured and official forum for these stakeholders to advise the Commission on matters related to the interstate practice of EMS clinicians across the United States.

 Purpose of the Committee